railwayapp/docs/src/docs/reference/nixpacks.md

 When Railway builds your app with Nixpacks a Build Plan will be printed **at the top** of the build logs.

-This table displays a list of packages and commands that will be used in the build process for your application.
+This table displays a list of packages and commands that will be used in the build (and start) process for your application.

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1722994637/docs/build_table_j6izfy.png"